 Collaboration.
-In this class, I discourage collaboration on homeworks.
+For this class, I discourage collaboration on homeworks.
 Learning the material in this subject is a struggle for which others probably cannot help.
+When I have asked theoretical computer scientists if they collaborated on theory or algorithms homeworks when they were undergraduates, they answer is invariably no. (Of course you can explain that in a variety of ways.)

-That said, I do not prohibit collaboration, and some students sincerely believe that they learn better with it.
+All the above said, I do not prohibit collaboration on homeworks, and some students sincerely believe that they learn better with it.
 If you do collaborate, the manner in which you collaborate will have a profound impact on how much you get out of the homeworks. (which will, in turn, have a profound impact on how you do on the exams).
 First, think about the problems and try to solve them on your own.
 If, after giving a problem some real though, you just can't get it, then you might wish to discuss it with other students, with me, or with the TA.